 Channel: @modernsamuraiproject

-This guide details an efficient AIWB (Appendix Inside the Waistband) draw technique for pistols with beavertails, such as 2011 and CZ models, as demonstrated by Scott Jedlinski of Modern Samurai Project.
-It emphasizes an angled '2 to 7' draw motion, using the middle knuckle to clear the beavertail, and leveraging holster clips for consistent grip.
-While slightly slower initially, the technique is optimized for pistols with superior triggers.
+This guide details an advanced AIWB (Appendix Inside the Waistband) draw technique for pistols featuring a beavertail, such as 2011 or CZ models.
+Expert instructor Scott Jedlinski emphasizes an angled draw stroke ('2 to 7' analogy) to clear the beavertail, utilizing thumb flagging and holster clips for consistent indexing.
+While slightly slower than a straight draw, this method is optimized for pistols with superior triggers.

 This video showcases Stage 4 of the GoShoot match, which took place on September 7, 2025.
 While no specific firearms, calibers, or manufacturers are mentioned in the provided title and description, the context strongly suggests a competitive shooting event.
 The video likely features participants navigating a stage designed to test shooting skills under pressure.
 Further analysis would require more detailed information from the video content itself.